Marine Mammals

 Distribution: Cosmopolitan, prefers ice free waters deeper than 1000m, continental shelf or canyons

-Conservation Status: Vulnerable A1d ver 3.1, Pop. trend: unknown
+Conservation Status: IUCN Red List Vulnerable (2008), Pop. trend: unknown (declining in Mediterranean)

 Orcinus orca